pagekit/docs/developer-guides/how-to-theme.md

 In this guide, you have learned the basic knowledge and tools to create themes for Pagekit.
 Let us summarize which topics we have covered.

 - You are now familiar with the **file structure** of a Pagekit theme.
-The main entry point for configuration and custom code is the theme's `index.php`, the main template file is located at `views/template.php` inside the theme
+The main entry point for configuration and custom code is the theme's `index.php`, the main template file is located at `views/template.php` inside the theme.
+- We have presented an approach for a modern **front-end workflow** with tools such as LESS, Gulp and Bower.
+You can customize this setup to your own preferences.
 - To **add JavaScript** to your theme, you can add your own code and include the script files in your template.
 You can also add third party libraries like UIkit and jQuery that help you to add interaction to your website.
 - **Widgets and menus** are managed from the Pagekit admin area and are rendered in special positions of your theme.
 You have learned how to create these positions and how to change the default widget rendering.
 - To make sure your theme is customizable from the admin area, you can add your own **settings screens**.
 These can be added to the Site Tree, to the Site settings and to the Widget editor.